vb-consulting/NpgsqlRest/README.md

 - Automatic **generation of the HTTP REST endpoints** from PostgreSQL functions and procedures.
 - **Native AOT-Ready**.
 AOT is ahead-of-time compiled to the native code.
 No dependencies, native executable, it just runs and it's very fast.
 - **Customization** of endpoints with comment annotations.
-You can easily configure any endpoint by adding annotation labels to routine comments.
-Like for example HTTP GET if you want to change the method verb to GET.
+You can easily configure any endpoint by adding comment annotation labels to [PostgreSQL Comments](https://www.postgresql.org/docs/current/sql-comment.html).
-- **Automatic HTTP files**.
-Create ready-to-run HTTP files easily, for testing, debugging and discovery.
 - Interact seamlessly with **.NET8 backend** and take advantage of .NET8 features.
 - **High performance** with or without native AOT, up to 6 times higher throughput than similar solutions.
+- Plug-in system with additional functionalities: table CRUD support, code generation for HTTP Files and Typescript client and more.

 ### Automatic Generation of REST Endpoints